-Anyone who runs a successful business knows how important their time is, which is why most business owners employ personal assistants to help them stay organized.
+When you’re growing a business, time is your most important resource.
+However, if you’re just starting out, you might also be stretched thin.
+Founders and new business owners often wear many hats, which could cause them to let some important tasks slip through the cracks.
+That is why most successful business owners employ personal assistants to help them stay organized.
 The problem is that personal assistants cost small business owners a fair chunk of their resources.
 They can often be prohibitively expensive, particularly for new startups on a tight budget.

 If you’re a business owner who’s been getting by through multitasking, you might think that a personal assistant is a nice to have, not a must-have.
 Fortunately, the rise of location-independent work has allowed entrepreneurs to hire PAs remotely.
 With Wing, entrepreneurs can hire a team of remote virtual assistants to help them stay organized and complete small but important tasks.
 Examples of these include scheduling, data entry, invoicing, and the like.

-Read on to learn how much personal assistants cost to hire, why a business owner might get one, and where you should get your assistant.
+But how much do personal assistants cost?
+Read on to learn what goes into the hourly rate of an in-house vs. remote personal assistant, why a business owner might get a PA, and where you should get your assistant.

 For example, you can ask Wing’s assistants to schedule a meeting with a client or pay an outstanding invoice.
 All you have to do is ask, and the virtual assistant does the rest.